shubh2565/Getting-and-Cleaning-data/CodeBook.md

 	- frequencyDomainBodyAccelerometerMagnitudeStandardDeviation
 	- frequencyDomainBodyAccelerometerMagnitudeMeanFrequency

-- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk:

 	- frequencyDomainBodyAccelerometerJerkMagnitudeMean
 	- frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation